marcusasar/ev-sales-time-series-analysis/README.md

 - Which years experienced the highest percentage growth?
 - How have cumulative global sales evolved over time?
 - What are the top 3 years for EV market expansion?

+## 🛠️ Tools Used

+- SQL (PostgreSQL)
+- Git & GitHub for version control
+- CSV data (manually cleaned and filtered)